Thinking About Gifting A Concealed Carry Handgun? Read this first

 Handguns are great gifts to give for Christmas.
 It's an investment in the safety and protection of someone you love.
 In addition to considering adding an Alien Gear Gun Belt and an Alien Gear Gun Holster to the equation, make sure you obey your state's laws for in-state transfer and Federal law for transfer between states.

-There are some things to keep in mind when buying a holster for somebody else.
+There are some things to keep in mind when buying a holster for somebody else as well.
 For example left or right hand preference, iwb vs owb, take a look here at our article if you are thinking about gifting a holster this Christmas: How To Gift A Gun Holster.

 About The Author